vasilemidrigan/vasilemidrigan/README.md

-- 👋 Hi, I’m Vasile Midrigan.
+- 👋 Hi there!
+I’m Vasile Midrigan.
 - 👀 Currently deeping in Front-End Development.
 - 🌱 Learning the Front-End Engineer from Codecademy and JavaScript from Jonas Schmedtmann online courses.
 - 💻 Working on aside projects from FrontendMentor.io and some other personal projects.